-Have you seen mutual fund class D shares?
-When you see the capital letter 'D' at the end of the mutual fund's name, it means you are looking at the D share class of mutual funds.
-But if you're like most investors, you may not know exactly how D shares can be beneficial or if you should consider other share classes of mutual funds.
+When you see the capital letter D at the end of the mutual fund's name, it means you are looking at the D class of shares.
+If you're like most investors, you may not know exactly how D shares can be beneficial or whether you should consider other share classes of mutual funds.
 Learn more about how class D shares work and when you might want to invest in them.

-Class D mutual funds can be similar to no-load funds in that they are a mutual fund share class that was created as an alternative to the traditional and more common A share, B share and C share funds that are either front-load, back-load or level-load, respectively.
+Class D mutual funds can be similar to no-load funds in that they are a mutual fund share class that was created as an alternative to the traditional and more common A-share, B-share, and C-share funds that are front-load, back-load, or level-load, respectively.

 The purpose of loads is to compensate an investment advisor for providing investment advice.
-Therefore the only time paying a load can make sense is if you are using an investment advisor.
-So if you are a do-it-yourelf investor, you should always try to avoid paying a load.
+Therefore, the only time paying a load can make sense is if you are using an investment advisor.
+If you are a do-it-yourself investor, you should always try to avoid paying a load.

-Also keep in mind that D share funds are not the same as load-waived funds, which are those that are usually A share funds where the front load is waived.
-Load-waived funds will have an "LW" at the end of the fund name.
+Keep in mind that D share funds are not the same as load-waived funds, which are usually A-share funds where the front load is waived.
+Load-waived funds will have an "LW" at the end of their name.

-Finally, mutual fund purists may not recognize a D share fund as a true no-load fund, which does not have any share class letter or descriptor at the end of the fund name, but D shares normally do not charge any load.
+Mutual fund purists might not recognize a D-share fund as a true no-load fund, which does not have any share class letter or descriptor at the end of the fund name, but D shares normally do not charge any load.
 Sometimes, they may charge a level load fee (for example, 1% per year), but that is not typical.